leonhartX/gas-github/README.md

 - `Push` will commit file changed, file added to Github, but not file deleted.

 Other points:
-- A diff dialog will shown before you confirm to `Push` or `Pull`.
+- A diff dialog will be shown before you confirm to `Push` or `Pull`.
 - You can choose files to operate with in the diff dialog.
-- `Push` must have a commit comment which will be asked at the diff dialog.
+- `Push` must have a commit comment which will be added from the diff dialog.

 ##2.4.Logout
 You can logout from the extension's option page any time.
-After logout, the  access token stored in extension will be deleted, but you will need to delete the token it self from Github/Github Enterprise's settins page.
+After logout, the access token stored in extension will be deleted, but you will need to delete the token yourself from Github/Github Enterprise's settins page.

 #3.Features